jMetal/jMetal/docs/about.rst

 method (i.e., a monolithic architecture).
 The second version (jMetal 5), presented in `Redesigning the jMetal Multi-Objective Optimization Framework <https://doi.org/10.1145/2739482.2768462>`_ in 2015, is a Maven Java project, containing unit tests, and the algorithms are implemented by inheriting from algorithm templates.
-The incoming jMetal 6.0 is an extension of jMetal 5.0, adding a package for developing algorithms from component-based templates and another package for automatic algorithm configuration and design.
+The most rectecent release, jMetal 6.0, is an extension of jMetal 5.0, adding a package for developing algorithms from component-based templates and another package for automatic algorithm configuration and design.